The

 - annual Service Location – Early Childhood Teachers plans.

-Kindy uplift
+Kindy Uplift

-Kindy uplift is provided to eligible service providers to respond to children's learning and development needs through provision of evidence-based initiatives.
-Kindy uplift is designed to strengthen children's access to, and meaningful participation in, the full range of kindergarten experiences.
+Kindy Uplift is provided to eligible service providers to respond to children's learning and development needs through provision of evidence-based initiatives.
+Kindy Uplift is designed to strengthen children's access to, and meaningful participation in, the full range of kindergarten experiences.

 The Department of Education determines service and funding eligibility.

-Kindy uplift amounts funded
+Kindy Uplift amounts funded

 Read the